anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework/README.md

 This project introduces an AI-powered assistant that leverages **RAG** and **LangChain** to provide precise and contextual answers to questions related to:

-- Agile and Waterfall methodologies
+- Agile, Waterfall and other methodologies
-- DevOps pipelines
-- CI/CD practices
 - Software testing strategies
 - SDLC best practices and documentation

 # Architecture Overview
 **Retrieval-Augmented Generation (RAG)** combines two core capabilities:

 1. **Retrieval** – Fetches relevant documents from a vector database (ChromaDB) using semantic search.
 2. **Generation** – Uses an LLM to generate natural language answers grounded in the retrieved content.